kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 ---
 ## Overview

-To ensure optimal performance, avoid high memory and CPU consumption, and ensure Monitoring is production-ready, you can install Kyma with one of the Monitoring profiles.
+To ensure optimal performance and avoid high memory and CPU consumption, you can install Kyma with one of the Monitoring profiles.

 ### Default profile